xidexia/xidexia.github.io/index.md

 Before BU, I was a ME student in [Computational Science and Engineering](http://iacs.seas.harvard.edu/)  at Harvard.
 During 2013 and 2016, I've been fortunate to work with Dr. Mohammed AlQuraishi  and Professor Peter Soger at the Sorger Lab and the Laboratory of Systems Pharmacology at Harvard Medical School.
 Before coming to Harvard, I received my M.S. degree in Computer Engineering at Brown University.
 During my undergraduate at Beijing Institute of Technology, I studied in Information and Electrical Engineering.

-Our recent paper "Cost-Sensitive Batch Mode Active learning: Designing Astronomical Observation by Optimizing Telescope Time and Telescope Choice." has just been accepted by In Proceedings of SIAM Data Mining Conference (SDM) 2016.

 This website is still under construction.
 For more information, welcome to my [old webpage](https://scholar.harvard.edu/xidexia).